 Golden beetroot salad is a gluten and dairy-free recipe featuring spinach, roasted golden beets, and a dijon vinaigrette dressing

 For this recipe, I used golden beets that I prepped earlier in the week.
-I mixed the beets with spinach, cucumber, avocado, and then topped it with a dressing that features dijon mustard, red wine vinegar, and extra virgin cold-pressed olive oil.
+I mixed the beets with spinach, cucumber, and avocado topped with a dressing that features dijon mustard, red wine vinegar, and extra virgin cold-pressed olive oil.

 While mustard may not be the most appealing ingredient it really makes the taste of the salad.